monosans/proxy-scraper-checker/README.md

 Get pre-checked proxies from [monosans/proxy-list](https://github.com/monosans/proxy-list) - updated regularly using this tool.

+## ⚠️ SAFETY WARNING ⚠️

+This tool makes many network requests and can impact your IP-address reputation.
+Consider using a VPN for safer operation.

 ## 🚀 Quick Start

 > All configuration options are documented in `config.toml` - edit it to customize sources, timeouts, and output preferences.